willtwr/text2image-demo/readme.md

-# Text to Image Demo (work in progress)
+# Text to Image Demo
 This repo contains demo for generating image based on user prompt.
 It runs model locally for the sake of PoC and is not suitable for production.
 Require NVIDIA GPU to run.

 # TODO:
-- [x] Implement Stable Diffusion.
+- [x] Implement quantized Stable Diffusion 3.5.
-- [x] Implement Flux.1.
+- [x] Implement quantized Flux.1 Schnell.
 - [x] Refactor text-to-image models to factory approach.
 - [x] Add model switch.
-- [ ] Explore storage in NiceGUI to control session states.
+- [x] Implement NiceGUI ui.storage to store session states.
 - [ ] To explore Auto1111sdk.

 ## How to install